InstituteforDiseaseModeling/laser/docs/tutorials/sir.md

 ## Spatial SIR

 Building upon the simple SIR  model created above, we can add spatial complexity to the framework.
 Here the simple SIR model will spread the population across 20 nodes.
-The nodes are arranged in a one-dimensional chain and infection spreads spatially from node 0 as agents migrate; migration is based on a migration matrix.
+The nodes are arranged in a 1-dimensional chain and infection spreads spatially from node 0 as agents migrate; migration is based on a migration matrix.

 Two [migration options](../software-overview/components/migration.md) are available:

 1. Sequential migration matrix: Agents can only move to the next node in the chain.
-2. Gravity model migration matrix: Agents can move in a two-dimensional spatial dynamic, where migration probabilities depend on node distances and population sizes.
+2. Gravity model migration matrix: Agents can move in a 2-dimensional spatial dynamic, where migration probabilities depend on node distances and population sizes.

 In this example, the population is distributed across nodes using a rural-urban skew, and migration timers are assigned to control agent migration frequency.